dhickel/JXCH-RPC-Library/readme.md

 ## **A note on Optionals**

-I know many people are not too familiar with or, or favorable of optionals.
+I know many people are not too familiar with or favorable of optionals.
 When first designing the library they weren't the first choice, but after getting further in development they became the clear path to deal with the fact that an endpoint could return and empty response and wanting to be able to handle this, while also providing a generic ApiResponse class that contained information related to the request regardless if it failed or return an empty response.
 They also provide the ability to embrace more functional paradigms when using the library.
-Either way null check would be needed for data, and by using optional it the same amount of lines to do an ```isPresent()``` check and then getting the value.
+Either way null check would be needed for data, and by using optional results the same amount of lines to do an ```isPresent()``` check and then getting the value.
 But with the use of optionals you can also do things like: